chenboran/firesight-wiki-clone/op-dft.md

 Discrete Fourier Transform [OpenCV dft](http://docs.opencv.org/modules/core/doc/operations_on_arrays.html#dft) wrapper.

 The _dft_ stage changes the data format of the pipeline working Mat.
 It creates a CV_32F complex Mat on forward transform.
 It creates a CV_8U Mat on inverse transform.
 The dynamic range of the complex spectrum is too large to be visually meaningful.
-To visualize the spectrum, see [[op: dftSpectrum]].
+To visualize the spectrum, see [[op dftSpectrum]].

 * **flags** JSON array of strings representing bits to be OR'd: `DFT_SCALE`, `DFT_INVERSE`, `DFT_COMPLEX_OUTPUT`, `DFT_REAL_OUTPUT`.